dnorton/octopress/source/about/index.markdown

 footer: true
 ---

-Hi, I'm Daniel Norton.
-I'm a software developer, a runner who dabbles in triathlons, a husband who is comically inept at home repair but can disassemble and reassemble a bike or a computer.
+Hi, I'm Daniel Norton,  _father to be._

+I'm also a software developer, a fitness junkie, and a husband who is comically inept at home repair but can disassemble and reassemble a bike or a computer.

 You are likely to find me tweeting or posting on Google+.